r3c/tesca/README.md

 	Zephyra 220000  43

-Input text files should contain structured data, one row per line, and use a supported format (currently only CSV and JSON, then anything that can be matched through regular expressions as soon as MinGW/GCC has a decent support for new C++11 &lt;regex&gt; header).
-Then you have to describe what kind of data contains each row and how result must be computed from those data.
+Input text files should contain structured data, one row per line, and use a supported format (currently only CSV and JSON, and as soon as MinGW/GCC has a decent support for new C++11 &lt;regex&gt; header anything that can be matched through regular expressions).
+Once your input is defined you have to describe what kind of data contains each row and what do you want to compute from it.

 Installation
 ------------